Have you ever been scammed?

 Building an online business from scratch requires time and patience.

-Depending on a niche, it happens quite often that one doesn’t see any results in the first 3 to 6 months.
+Depending on the niche, it happens quite often that one doesn’t see any results in the first 3 to 6 months.

 This is a common behavior for most people.
 And I don’t blame them.
 These days there is so much noise out there, gurus, courses, conferences, … it is natural to be distracted by shiny objects.

 But then 5 months went by and we are still at phase 1 – beginning, with more checks to pay.

 Sounds familiar?
 Well, I know it was my case.. moving from one thing to another has not accomplished anything.